pioz/god/README.md

 ## Use case

-I often write small micro-services or web-services in GO, and I need to deploy the service on a server in an easy and fast way, without bothering!
+I often write small micro-services or web-services in Go, and I need to deploy the service on a server in an easy and fast way, without bothering!
 Usually I compile the executable for the server architecture, log in via SSH on the server, copy the binary, create the configuration file for the new systemd